Rohan Alexander

-I am an assistant professor at the University of Toronto, jointly appointed in the Faculty of Information and the Department of Statistical Sciences.
-I am interested in developing workflows that improve the trustworthiness of data science.
-I am particularly interested in the role of code and testing in data science.
+Photo of Rohan Alexander I am an assistant professor at the University of Toronto, jointly appointed in the Faculty of Information and the Department of Statistical Sciences.
+I am interested in developing workflows that improve the trustworthiness of data science and tend to be especially focused on the role of code and testing.

-I am co-founder of the Toronto Data Workshop, a weekly, online, seminar series that brings together academia and industry to share data science and AI best practice.
+I co-founded The Data Workshop, a weekly, free, online, seminar series that brings together academia and industry to share data science and AI best practice.
 You can sign up here.

 I hold a PhD in Economics from the Australian National University where I focused on economic history and was supervised by John Tang (chair), Martine Mariotti, Tim Hatton, and Zach Ward.